widged/gb-elm-language/en/intro/03-static type.md

 ## Type Variables

-This means that the function works for any types `a` and `b`, as long as we've fixed their values, which usually happens by passing arguments whose types we know.
-So we could give it a `(Float -> Int)` and a `List Float`, or we could give a `(String -> Action)` and a `List String`, and so on.
+We could give it a `(Float -> Int)` and a `List Float`, or we could give a `(String -> Action)` and a `List String`, and so on.
 (This use of "variable" is closer to algebra than JavaScript, in that it's something you or the compiler find based on constraints, not explicitly set to whatever you need it to be.)

-a and b are what’s known as type variables.
-They are placeholders for any type.
-So in this example, a function that accepts a value of type a really means a function that accepts a value of any type.
-The important thing is that type a stays the same and type b stays the same.
-Here are some possiblities for the map function:

     -- accepts:
     -- a function which accepts an Int and returns a String